Adaptive Granularity in Tensors: A Quest for Interpretable Structure: Proposed Methods

 In this section, we propose our efficient and effective greedy algorithm called \method which takes a tensor $\tensor{X}$ as an input, which has been created directly from raw data, and has no exploitable structure. and returns a tensor $\tensor{Y}$ which maximizes the interpretable and exploitable structure.
 The basic idea behind \method is to make a linear pass on the mode for which the granularity is suboptimal, and using a number of intuitive and locally optimal criteria for goodness of structure (henceforth referred to as {\em utility functions}), we greedily decide whether a particular slice across that mode needs to be aggregated\footnote{For the purposes of our work, we use matrix addition as aggregation of slice but this might not be the case and would depend on the problem domain.
-Other aggregation functions that can be used are OR, min, max, depending on the application domain (e.g., binary data).} into an existing slice or contains good-enough structure to stand on its own. \method can choose from a number of intuitive utility functions which are based on different definitions of good quality in matrices and graphs (in cases where we are dealing with underlying graph data).
+Other aggregation functions that can be used are OR, min, max, depending on the application domain (e.g., binary data).} into an existing slice or contains good-enough structure to stand on its own. \method can choose from a number of intuitive utility functions which are based on different definitions of good quality in matrices.